engage-so/engage-so.github.io/_docs/integrations/paystack.md

   - `amount` - The unit amount of the product

-> Important note: For easier use, `amount` and `fees` are converted from the smallest unit sent by Paystack to a hundredth.
-For example, if Paystack sends 10000 (kobo) for a Naira payment, we convert it to 100.
+> Important note: For easier use, `amount` and `fees` are converted from the minor unit sent by Paystack to the monetary unit.
+For example, if Paystack sends 10000 (Kobo) for a Naira payment, we convert it to 100 (Naira).
 Engage’s personalization tag engine is built on [Liquid template language](https://shopify.github.io/liquid/), so you can multiply by 100 to convert back, e.g {%raw%}`{{ event.amount | times: 100 }}`{%endraw%}

 ## Using event data for personalization tags
 If an automation trigger is **Event is triggered** and the event type is a **Paystack event**, you can use any of the Paystack event data above as a personalization tag within messages in the automation.
 To do this, prefix with `event.`.